mikeperry-tor/circpad-sim/README.md

 Note that this log file contains *both* relay and client traces!

-To convert that log output into a trace file that can then again be used as input to classifiers or other code, do:
+To convert that log output into a trace file that can be used as input to classifiers or other code, do:

 ```
 rm ./data/defended/client-traces/*               # Remove any old traces
 rm ./data/defended/relay-traces/*                # Remove any old traces